nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

 ## 4. Purposes of Processing

-OSIX processes personal data to fulfill its obligations and responsibilities in teaching, study, and research, university administrative management, information requests, and academic and institutional outreach activities.
+OSIX Tech processes personal data to fulfill its obligations and responsibilities in teaching, study, and research, university administrative management, information requests, and academic and institutional outreach activities.
 Each specific processing activity details its own purposes.

 ---